Middaugh comes home to Xterra Beaver Creek

 There are very few, if any, people on the planet who know Saturday’s course better than Middaugh.
 Whatever the season, he trains here.
 Yes, Middaugh gives time to Osborne during the swim, but the local’s ability to ride home trails might be able to make up the difference.

-The full-distance triathlon begins at 9 a.m. with the sprint triathlon, shorter distances in each discipline, starts at 8:15 a.m.
+The full-distance triathlon begins at 9 a.m., with the sprint triathlon, shorter distances in each discipline, starting at 8:15 a.m.